 Strengthening Code Enforcement for Safer Housing

-Oakland seeks to prioritize safety and affordable housing simultaneously, aiding in the city’s recovery from the COVID-19 pandemic.
+Oakland seeks to prioritize housing that is both safe and affordable.
 Yet the city continues to see a proliferation of living situations that are not compliant with municipal building codes and safety standards.
-In response, the city has enacted a number of policies to increase staffing and improve technology for building inspections and code enforcement.
-As part of these efforts, the city is exploring the revival of a program that inspects rental properties proactively, taking the burden off of residents to report poor living conditions.
-Working with the Department of Planning and Building, FUSE Executive Fellow Alicia Polak brought the program up-to-date by revising operating procedures, ensuring the program is equitable, and creating a path to implementation.
-To do this, Alicia researched best practices in other cities, counties, and states.
-She worked with key stakeholders and city experts to develop enforcement services and standard operating procedures, and she incorporated racial equity principles from her training into the program.
-Alicia is continuing to help with affordable housing by assessing how the department’s land-use management system can be modified to improve code enforcement workflows, case management, and data record keeping.
-She is also exploring how the system can support the needs of relevant departments and provide transparency to the public.
+In response, the City has enacted a number of policies to increase staffing and improve technology for building inspections and code enforcement.
+As part of these efforts, it is looking to implement a program that will inspect rental properties proactively, taking the burden off residents to report poor living conditions.
+Working with the Department of Planning and Building, FUSE Executive Fellow Alicia Polak created a path to implementation for the city’s new Proactive Rental Inspection Program, including revising existing operating procedures and ensuring that the program is equitable.